-☐ Open the Device Security &gt; Management Access &gt; Server dialog, SSH tab. $\square$ To disable the SSH server, select the Off radio button in the Operation frame. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. ☐ To generate a RSA key, in the Signature frame, click the Create button. $\square$ To enable the SSH server, select the $On$ radio button in the Operation frame. $\square$ Apply the settings temporarily.
-To do this, click the $\checkmark$ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA key.
+□ Open the Device Security &gt; Management □ To disable the SSH server, select the ent Access > Server dialog, SSH tab. ne 0ff radio button in the Operation frame. $\square$ Apply the settings temporarily.
+To do this, click the $\checkmark$ button. ☐ To generate a RSA key, in the Signature frame, click the Create button. $\Box$ To enable the SSH server, select the 0n radio button in the Operation frame. ☐ Apply the settings temporarily.
+To do this, click the ✓ button. enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA key.

-A.1.2 Loading your own key onto the device
+A.1.2 Transferring your own key onto the device

-OpenSSH gives experienced network administrators the option of generating an own key.
+OpenSSH gives experienced network administrators the option of generating their own key.
 To generate the key, enter the following commands on your PC:

 '''

-ssh-keygen(.exe) -q -t rsa -f rsa.key -C '' -N '' rsaparam -out rsaparam.pem 2048
+ssh-keygen -q -t rsa -f rsa.key -C '' -N '' rsaparam -out rsaparam.pem 2048

 '''